paperjs/paper.js/README.md

 ## Installing Paper.js

+You can download prebuilt packages from <http://paperjs.org/download/>.

 As of July 2013, the recommended way to install and maintain Paper.js is through Bower for browsers, and through NPM for Node.js.

 See <http://madebyhoundstooth.com/blog/install-node-with-homebrew-on-os-x/> for a tutorial explaining how to install Node.js, NPM and Bower on OSX.

-Once Bower is installed, simply execute this command in your project folder:
+With Bower installed, simply type this command in your project folder:

 	bower install paper

-Upon executing this, you will find a `paper` folder inside the project's `component` folder.
+Upon execution, you will find a `paper` folder inside the project's `component` folder.
 For more information on Bower and to learn about its features for dependence tracking, see <http://bower.io/>.

 ## Installing for Node.js